robertsaghafi/RobertSaghafi/README.md

 ---

 ## ✈️ About Me
-I’m a cybersecurity executive, UAS/C-UAS security architect, and FAA-certified pilot specializing in the protection of **autonomous systems, aviation platforms, and mission-critical technologies**.
+I’m a cybersecurity entrepreneur, executive, and strategic consultant specializing in the design, evaluation, and implementation of autonomous cyber defense and mission-critical security architectures, with a focus on protecting **autonomous systems, aviation platforms, and mission-critical technologies**.

-My work blends **cybersecurity, autonomy, AI, geopolitics, and real-world threat intelligence** to build resilient systems that reflect how adversaries actually operate.
+My work blends **cybersecurity, autonomy, AI/ML, geopolitics, and real-world threat intelligence** to build resilient systems that reflect how adversaries actually operate.

 I’m currently developing a collection of open-source tools to support the next generation of cyber–autonomy defense and geopolitically-contextualized Cyber Threat Intelligence (CTI) capabilities.